Bira/octopus-carnival/_drafts/lphr-scene-04.md

 hand, proclaiming they come in peace.
 The rest of the group follows her lead on this.

-- GM: Reaction roll time!
+    [GM] Reaction roll time!
 I want the grimples to be peaceful, but let's make things a bit more random.

     Let's say the possums react at -2 due to their stress.
 That's barely an obstacle to Jade, who still has a net +7 reaction bonus.
 The grimples' leader does consider himself a knight of sorts.
 The result is 15, a Good reaction.

 The ... possum-people?... seem reasonably convinced that the party means no harm.
 The one who seems to be their leader steps forward, sheating his makeshift